ninjaaron/pyfil/README.rst

 As a more modern touch, it also has a special emphasis on interoperability with JSON.
-If the return value of the evaluated expression is a container type, python will attempt to serialize it as JSON before printing, so you can pipe output into other tools that deal with JSON, store it to a file for later use, or send it over http.
+If the return value of the evaluated expression is a container type, Python will attempt to serialize it as JSON before printing, so you can pipe output into other tools that deal with JSON, store it to a file for later use, or send it over http.
 This, combined with the ability to read JSON from stdin (with --json) make